nickstanley574/DePaulCSC241Interview/_notes/07-notes.md

 ---
 # `for` Loop

-Lets explore this loop one mor time interativly.
+Lets explore this loop one more time interativly.

+I am using a tool called PYTHON VISUALIZE CODE EXECUTION from pythontutor.com

+for this.
+The RED arrow is the next line to be execute at the green is the line just execute.